 Doctors who treated the young girl believe that the age of the patient may be a non-issue.
 What could possibly make a significant impact is the stage at which the hyperbaric oxygen therapy is introduced.
 In other words, the sooner the patient is administered therapy, the greater the likelihood that he will completely recover.
 If this analysis proves correct, then how persons are treated when admitted to a hospital with a brain injury is likely to change drastically.
 Once this treatment is well established, then failure to provide the treatment could prove to be medical malpractice.

-The Atlanta brain injury lawyers at the Katz Law Firm represent persons who have suffered brain injuries in the metro Atlanta region and across Georgia, helping them recover compensation for their losses.
+The Atlanta brain injury lawyers at the Katz Personal Injury Lawyers represent persons who have suffered brain injuries in the metro Atlanta region and across Georgia, helping them recover compensation for their losses.
 If you wish to learn more about the firm and its practice in the area of brain injuries, please visit Brain and Spinal Cord Injuries.